 The interior is spacious and looks like it can handle big groups.
 It lakes the intimacy for dates though on the top floor, which I’d assume the dimly lit ground floor would handy for.
 A staff member was watching the football when I wondered down for a loo break on a huge wall mounted screen.

 Mexican beer – Dos XX (£4.50) rocks.
 It’s crisp and sweet.

 The menu looks friendly and our waitress was happy to explain on how to approach it.

 Chicharron de Queso y Guacamole – ‘Crispy rolled cheese served with fresh guacamole.
 A Lupita delicacy and fun for sharing!’.
-Visually there not much to dislike about a perfect cylinder of caramelised cheese resting on the little mound of guacamole.
-And they’re right, fun it is to eat, tearing the oily cheese to scoop that guacamole is a beautiful thing.
+Visually there wasn’t much to dislike about a perfect cylinder of caramelised cheese resting on the little mound of guacamole.
+And they’re right, fun it is to eat, tearing the oily cheese to scoop guacamole is pure gratification.